MicrosoftDocs/powerbi-docs/articles/powerbi-supported-languages.md

 ### Choose a language when you download Power BI Desktop

+The language you choose for Power BI Desktop affects the display format of numbers and dates in reports.
+For example, a currency column of 123456.78 could be shown as $123,456.78 or €123 456,78.

 - Select a language when you [download Power BI Desktop](https://powerbi.microsoft.com/desktop).

 To change the language in Power BI Desktop, go back to the download page and download it in a different language.

-### Choose a locale for date and number formats
+### Choose the locale to be used when importing data

-You choose the locale when you download Power BI Desktop.
-After that, you can set the date and number formats for a specific report to be something other than the locale in your version of Power BI Desktop.
+You choose the language when you download Power BI Desktop.
+After that, you can choose a locale for a specific report to be something other than the locale in your version of Power BI Desktop, for example, whether "3/4/2017" is interpreted as 3rd April or March 4th.

 1. In Power BI Desktop, go to **File** > **Options and settings** > **Options**.
 2. Under **Current file**, select **Regional Settings**.